MilesMcBain/capsule/README.md

 Unlike `create()` it does not populate a local library automatically.
 See:

 * `capsule::capshot()` - fast lockfile creation
-* `capsule::capshot_sr()` - quickly generate the lockfile json for further processing, e.g. embedding in a document.
+* `capsule::capshot_str()` - quickly generate the lockfile json for further processing, e.g. embedding in a document.

 ### Helpers